DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 =======================

 See the guidelines document for details of the :doc:`ABI policy
 <../contributing/abi_policy>`.

+With DPDK 23.11, there will be a new major ABI version: 24.
+This means that during the development of 23.11, new items may be added to structs or enums, even if those additions involve an ABI compatibility breakage.

-API and ABI deprecation notices are to be posted
+Other API and ABI deprecation notices are to be posted below.
-here.

 Deprecation Notices
 -------------------